tymyrddin/purple/source/docs/threat-modelling/index.rst

 .. image:: /_static/images/threat-modelling-and-prep.png
   :alt: A cluttered workshop table from a top-down perspective, with scattered sticky notes, open notebooks, pens, phones, and coffee cups, surrounded by people's hands engaged in discussion, pointing at sketches of diagrams

-This set of exercises provides practical steps to explore threats hands-on.
+A set of exercises provides practical steps to explore threats hands-on.
 The basics.
 No complex tools.
 Just understanding.
+Then tools and complexity follows.

 .. toctree::
    :glob: